-A comprehensive data analytics course syllabus is your roadmap to mastering this in-demand skill set.
+A comprehensive data analyst course syllabus is your roadmap to mastering this in-demand skill set.
 It gives you the skills and resources you need to gather, purify, examine, and present data in order to find patterns, trends, and connections that could completely change an industry.

 What is Data Analytics?